webclinic017/TWS-Equities/README.md

 Once the above requirements are satisfied, please follow the steps mentioned below to setup the project on your local machine:

 #### **Cloning the project:**
-To use this code to extract market data, user first needs have the code cloned to into their local machine.
-Run the following command to do that:
+Run the following command to clone the project into your local machine:
 > **`git clone https://github.com/sudoMode/TWS-Project.git`**

 #### **Virtual Environment:**